Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

 This option is recommended for cases where the Development, Test and Production environments are located in the same tenant.
 Using Fabric Deployment pipelines is a great solution to promote your changes between the environments.

 Building on top of the bootstrap and hydration outcomes, there are two options to implement the CD release process in Fabric.
 There are two [yml files](./devops/) that can be used to create an Azure DevOps pipeline.
 The first option offers an approval gate before allowing the deployment to Test and to Production.
 The second option doesn't include the approval gates.
+It is important to refer, that despite of the current repository being located on GitHub, the user will need a second repository on Azure DevOps to synchronize the Fabric artifacts definitions - this is because the git integration with Fabric is solely working for Azure DevOps at the moment.
+As the CD piece is not yet fully automated, a possibility is to copy the entire devops folder to your Azure DevOps repository beside the Fabric artifacts.
 **1 - Pre-requisites - Variable Groups**: before turning the CD release pipeline, the following variable groups need to be created under Pipelines/Library in Azure DevOps.

 **fabric-test variable group**: should contain the following variables: